Ulyuuu/ums/README.md

 # Ulyu Monitoring System
-Ums (ulyu monitoring system) is a system allowing to display in real time the temperature, voltage and frequency sensors of a computer on a screen coupled to an arduino.
+Ums (ulyu monitoring system) is a system allowing to display in real time the temperature, voltage and frequency sensors of a computer on a screen.
 Ums works with Open Hradware Monitor and a python program.
-It's able to controlling a simple rgb led strip (the color will be the same over the entire length) with a very simple but functional control panel.
+It's able to controlling a simple rgb led strip (the color will be the same over the entire length) with a very simple but functional control panel.\
 In my case, I am not using aduino but directly the ATMega328p chip on a pcb (The components around the chip and the FTDI (the red plate between the USB and the circuit) will not necessary if you only used one arduino and two 16x2 screens)

 ![alt text](https://github.com/Ulyuuu/ums/blob/master/Github_images/IMG_0388.jpg)